 Trial By Jury

 A defendant also has the right to a trial by jury but must make that known at initial arraignment.
 A cost deposit may be required.
 The case is then transferred to the circuit court of Jefferson County and assigned to a trial division equipped to handle juries.

 - You have been summoned to come to court on the date shown on your ticket.

 - You may plead not guilty by coming to court and a trial date will be set.

-- You may plead guilty by mail or by coming to the Byrnes Mill Municipal Court to pay your fine.
+- You may plead guilty by coming to the Byrnes Mill Municipal Court to pay your fine.

 - If you plead guilty, you will be given a new date to pay if you can't pay the day of court.

 - If you want to plead guilty, but you don't have the funds to pay your ticket, you still must come to court.
 You will not be arrested for not having money to pay.

 - If you are indigent, you may be required to complete documentation to be determined by the court as evidence of your financial status and as an aid to the court in assessing fines, costs and setting of a payment plan.

 - If you do not come to court when summoned to do so, you are subject to a warrant being issued for your arrest.